Improper vs finitely additive distributions as limits of countably additive probabilities: Convergence of probability sequences

 ~

-We define an improper distribution as an unbounded Radon measure which appear in parametric Bayesian statistics \citep[see, e.g.][]{jeff1983}.
+We define an improper distribution as an unbounded Radon measure which appears in parametric Bayesian statistics \citep[see, e.g.][]{jeff1983}.
 The \textit{projective space} $\overline{\mathcal R}$ associated to $\mathcal R$ is the quotient space for the equivalence relation $\sim$ defined by $\pi_1\sim\pi_2$ iff $\pi_2=\alpha\, \pi_1$ for some positive scalar factor $\alpha$.
-To a Radon measure $\pi$, it can be associated a unique equivalence class $\overline\pi=\{\pi'=\alpha\,\pi\,;\,\alpha>0\}$.
+To each Radon measure $\pi$ is associated a unique equivalence class $\overline\pi=\{\pi'=\alpha\,\pi\,;\,\alpha>0\}$.
 Therefore, a projective space is a space where objects are defined up to a positive scalar factor.
 It is natural in Bayesian statistics to consider such projective space since two equivalent priors give the same posterior.
-The projective space $\mathcal R$ is also naturally linked with conditional probability spaces \citep {reny1955}.
+The projective space $\overline{\mathcal R}$ is also naturally linked with conditional probability spaces \citep {reny1955}.
 All the results presented below on the convergence mode w.r.t. to the projective space $\overline{\mathcal R}$ can be found in \citet{bidr2016}.
 The usual topology on $\mathcal R$ is the vague topology defined by